Finding Beau

 Elisabeth Kubler-Ross in her book On Grief and Grieving writes: "The death of a loved one is unmatched for its emptiness and profound sadness.
 An unimaginable, indescribable loss has taken place.
 No one can give you words to make you feel better.
 Your loss stands alone in its meaning to you, in its painful uniqueness.

 Losses are very personal and comparisons never apply.
 Your loss is deep and deserves your personal attention without comparison.
 No one will ever know the meaning of what was shared, the deepness of the void that shadows your future.
 You alone know your loss.
-Only you can fully appreciate the depth of the physical relationship that has ended.

 You knew your loved one in a way that no one else ever did or ever will.